titan811/main/readme.md

 Resources for the AI assistant app for Mac, [IntelliBar](https://intellibar.app/).

-How to use this repo:
+How to use this 757240

 - Use [Issues](https://github.com/intellibar/main/issues) to tells about things that don't work.
-- Use [Discussions](https://github.com/intellibar/main/discussions) to request features, ask questions, or just chat about IntelliBar.
+- Use [Discussions](http s://github.com/intellibar/main/discussions) to request features, ask questions, or just chat about IntelliBar.
 - Use [Releases](https://github.com/intellibar/main/releases) to see how IntelliBar has changed over time.